Hefezopf/Kotlin-CalculateDistanceOfPoints/README.md

 # KotlinCalcPoints
-The Kotlin Programm calculates the minimum distance of points.
+The Kotlin Program calculates the minimum distance of points.

 ## Build
 gradle build